Theritas: Species

+This research included seven genera of the Atlides Section of the tribe Eumaeini: Arcas, Atlides, Brangas, Denivia, Lucilda, Pseudolycaena, and Theritas.
+Additionally, the genera Margaritheclus and Dabreras were classified as synonyms of Lucilda and Brangas.

 Provisionally placed here

 A number of species are usually placed in Theritas, but apparently will have to be split off if the genus is to be a monophyletic group.
 "T." anna for example might be closer to Brangas and Evenus or even belong in the latter, while "T." deniva and some allies could just as well be closer to Micandra and Penaincisalia than to Theritas proper.
 All in all, it is not unlikely that some of the genera nowadays considered junior synonyms of Theritas turn out to be valid.
 Several of the proposed genera are monotypic, and thus perhaps least likely to be valid.
 One of these has been argued to be nomen nudum per Article 13.1 of the ICZN Code, because an appropriate genus description was not given; the matter has been submitted to the ICZN for discussion.
 That all nonwithstanding, species provisionally placed in Theritas are: